501 STUDENT ATTENDANCE

 501.08 STUDENT ATTENDANCE RECORDS

-As part of the Emmetsburg Community School District records of students, the daily attendance of each student shall be recorded and maintained on file with the permanent records of the board secretary.
+501.08 STUDENT ATTENDANCE RECORDSAs part of the school district's records, the daily attendance of each student shall be recorded and maintained on file with the permanent records of the board secretary.

-It shall be the responsibility of the principals to ensure that such reports are filed with the board secretary, the custodian of school records.
+It is the responsibility of the principals to ensure that such reports are filed with the board secretary or their designer as the custodian of district records.

 Legal Reference: Iowa Code §§ 294.4; 299 (1999).